Mahlon Haines

-Mahlon Nathaniel Haines (March 5, 1875 – October 31, 1962) was a well-known businessman and philanthropist in York, Pennsylvania.
+Mahlon Nathaniel Haines (March 5, 1875 – October 31, 1962) was an American businessman and philanthropist in York, Pennsylvania.
 Haines arrived in York in 1905 where he became very successful at selling shoes.
 Referred to as the "Shoe Wizard", Haines shared his wealth with his community and employees.
 A local residential subdivision and adjacent road are named after him.
 His most evident legacy is the Haines Shoe House in Hallam, which is readily visible from U.S. Route 30 east of York.

 Early life

 Haines was born in Old Washington, Ohio on March 5, 1875.
 His father died a few months later.
 His widowed mother, Elizabeth Ann Morrison Haines, changed his name to that of his father.
-The family moved to Washington, D.C. in 1882 and lived above a store she owned on 11th Street SE; it was there that Haines worked for much of his early life.
+The family moved to Washington, D.C., in 1882 and lived above a store she owned on 11th Street SE; it was there that Haines worked for much of his early life.
 The store's profits helped pay for his education and Haines enrolled at Maryland Agricultural College (now known as the University of Maryland) in 1892.
 That same year, his mother built a much larger department store in Washington, advertised as "the largest store in the world, built, owned and controlled by a woman".

 Haines left college in 1894 to begin his adult life.
 After his mother denied his request at age 28 to become a business partner, he went to California and was a sales representative for several clothing stores in the West.
 Becoming engaged, Haines moved to Ohio to get married.
 When the relationship was broken off, he began a bicycle trip back to Washington to get his old job back.
 Haines later summarized his status then as "single, penniless and alone".